metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 Rewatching the game...noticing Los Angeles took their time to incorporate the hurry-up offense, but when they did...it consisted of quick lateral throws, throws to out-breaking routes, and heavy personnel rushing.
 It worked.

+The Buccaneers offense adjusted in the second half by targeting the soft flat some more with crossing routes and screens.

 ***

 ## Jets @ Broncos